kam1k88/DARAVE/README.md

 Automatically places CUE points on a track: intro, drop, break, outro.
 No manual setup — just load your track and go.

-:musical_note: Auto Key Mapping
+🎵 Auto Key Mapping

 Detects the track’s key using the Camelot system.
 Helps select tracks that harmonically match for seamless mixing.

-:high_voltage: BPM Analysis (BeatGREAT)
+⚡ BPM Analysis (BeatGREAT)

 A custom algorithm for precise BPM detection.
 No errors, no drift.

-:puzzle_piece: Stem Separation (Demucs ft)
+🧩 Stem Separation (Demucs ft)

 Splits a track into separate layers: vocals, drums, bass, and other.
 Extract acapellas or instrumentals in seconds.

-:level_slider: MIDI Controller
+🎚️ MIDI Controller

 Control through MIDI emulation.
 Connects to the web service and lets you control the mix as if using a physical controller.

-:globe_with_meridians: Web-Based Control
+🌐 Web-Based Control

 Full mix control directly from your browser.
 Just open the website — from any device.

-:cloud: Real-Time Cloud Sync
+💭 Real-Time Cloud Sync

 All your tracks, CUE points, BPM, settings, and stems are automatically synced across devices.
 Prepare a set on your laptop — perform from your tablet.

-:brain: Smart Genre & BPM Detection by Track Name
+💡 Smart Genre & BPM Detection by Track Name

 BPM is determined from the track name, artist, and genre (via a database).
 Works even when standard audio analysis fails.

-:wrench: Beatgrid Fix
+🥁 Beatgrid Fix

 The beatgrid is automatically corrected to prevent tracks from ever losing sync.
 Say goodbye to grid problems forever.

-:microphone: Acapella Stand
+🎤 Acapella Stand

 A dedicated tool for working with acapellas.
 If a track contains vocals, the system carefully extracts them for standalone use.
 This is not a separate model — it’s part of the stem separation feature, designed for cases where you specifically need the acapella. https://www.youtube.com/watch?v=MqEeh-P4wbQ&